 My name is Imadé (ee-MAH-day).

 I cover arts and culture stories, but I write a bit of everything including mental health.
 I've done articles on police brutality, community gardening, an international African pop star, and a young woman living with advanced cancer.
 My bylines are in Bandcamp, The Mighty, The Outline, Shondaland, LA Weekly, VICE, WNYC, and the Atlanta Journal-Constitution, among others.

-I am currently the Communications Coordinator for the Mental Health Association of San Francisco and the founder of Depressed While Black, an online community sharing mental health stories from an African-American lens and a charitable initiative that donates Black-affirming personal care items to mental hospital patients.
+I am also the founder of Depressed While Black, an online community sharing mental health stories from an African-American lens and a charitable initiative that donates Black-affirming personal care items to mental hospital patients.

 Freelancer/Former Music Intern